datamokotow/openai-langchain-csvagent/README.md

 ## Architecture

-This meticulously crafted application harnesses a well-engineered architecture, comprising the following key components:
+This application harnesses a well-engineered architecture, comprising the following key components:

 - **OpenAI GPT-3.5 Language Model**: The CSV Agent capitalizes on the remarkable capabilities of the OpenAI GPT-3.5 language model.
 This advanced language model has been meticulously trained on diverse text sources, enabling it to generate highly informative and contextually-aware responses.
 It possesses the ability to understand complex queries and generate coherent and insightful answers.